Double entry bookkeeping: what it is and how it works

 Key takeaways

-• Utilise modern accounting software to automate the double-entry process, as most bookkeeping platforms create the dual entries in the background when you classify transactions, eliminating manual complexity while maintaining accuracy.
+- Use modern accounting software to automate the double-entry process, as most bookkeeping platforms create the dual entries in the background when you classify transactions, eliminating manual complexity while maintaining accuracy

 What is double-entry bookkeeping?

-Double-entry bookkeeping is a system where every financial transaction is recorded twice, once as a debit and once as a credit.
-This dual recording shows how each transaction affects your business in two different ways, providing a complete financial picture.
+Double-entry bookkeeping is an accounting system where every transaction is recorded twice: once as a debit and once as a credit.
+This dual recording shows how each transaction affects your business in two ways, giving you a complete financial picture.

 Here's how it works in practice:

-• Recording an expense: You record the expense itself and how it affects your bank account or credit card balance
+- Recording an expense: record the expense amount and the matching decrease in your bank account or credit card balance

-• Making a loan payment: You record both the reduction in your bank account and the decrease in your loan balance
+- Making a loan payment: record the reduction in your bank account and the corresponding decrease in your loan balance

 The double-entry method delivers two key benefits:

-• Improved accuracy: Built-in error checking ensures your books balance
+- Improved accuracy: built-in error checking catches mistakes and ensures your books always balance

-• Complete financial overview: See exactly how each transaction impacts your entire business
+- Complete financial overview: see exactly how each transaction impacts your cash, debts, and overall business health

 Learn more about bookkeeping basics in How to do bookkeeping.